mariamelmawardy/digital-transformation-agility-analysis/README.md

 🔹 Project Structure

-datta.ipynb → Main analysis notebook
-Dataset → Survey data used for analysis
+data.ipynb → Main analysis notebook (run on Google Colab) Dataset → Survey data used for analysis

 🔹 Conclusion

 The results show that digital transformation has a strong positive impact on business agility.
-Organizations that effectively use digital tools, especially for communication and information access, are more likely to adapt quickly and improve performance.
-The project also demonstrates how data analysis and prediction models can support better decision-making.
+Organizations that effectively use digital tools, especially for communication and access to information, are more likely to respond quickly to changes and improve performance.
+The project also demonstrates how data analysis and predictive models can support better and more informed business decision-making.